Business

 Google advertisers will pay an extra fee for ads in France And Spain

-On March 2nd, Google sent an email to Google Ads users stipulating they would see a 2% fee on their invoices starting on May 1st, 2021.
+On March 2nd, Google sent an email to Google Ads users stipulating they would see a 2% fee on their invoices starting May 1st, 2021.
 It applies to the ads that are served to French and Spanish IP addresses bought via Google Ads.

 Google announcement